 Is it possible to reconstruct the ear canal at the same time as reconstructing the external ear?

-Yes, Dr. Griffiths works with an otolaryngologist at St. Luke’s Children’s Hospital who performs the ear canal reconstruction on patients who have been evaluated by temporal bone CT scan and found to be good candidates for canalplasty.
+Yes, Dr. Griffiths works with an otolaryngologist at St. Luke’s Children’s Hospital who performs the ear canal reconstruction on patients who have been evaluated by temporal bone computed tomography (CT) scan and found to be good candidates for canalplasty.
 The canal can be reconstructed while Dr. Griffiths is carefully carving and constructing the ear framework.
 By working together, Dr. Griffiths and our otolaryngologist have condensed what can be up to five separate operations into one.
 The entire ear and ear canal are surgically created in ONE operation.
 The cost and time savings for the family is significant.
 The aesthetic and functional results are better.
 Patients travel from all over the nation and internationally for this special combined procedure.
-Click here to learn more.

 How is the ear canal reconstructed (canalplasty)?

 Patients with microtia and aural atresia are evaluated preoperatively with an audiogram and a temporal bone CT scan.
-Our specially trained Otologist then looks at the studies to determine if your child is a candidate for canalplasty.
-The goal of the operation is to create an opening through the temporal bone and to reconstruct the tympanic membrane (ear drum) to thereby allow the sound waves to move the inner ear bones.
+Our specially trained otologist then looks at the studies to determine if your child is a candidate for canalplasty.
+The goal of the operation is to create an opening through the temporal bone and to reconstruct the tympanic membrane (ear drum), which would allow sound waves to move the inner ear bones.
 The inner ear bones then transmit the sound vibrations to the cochlea.
-The surgery is performed by our Otologist using a high powered surgical microscope.
+The surgery is performed by our otologist using a high powered surgical microscope.
 After the canal is created, the ear drum is reconstructed with a small fascia graft.
 The canal is then lined with a split thickness skin graft.
 A special stent is fabricated to hold all the tissues in place during the healing phase.